hidadev/WickedScript/README.md

 ## Potential Improvements

 - Store last successful update date so if something goes wrong on the next one, there is a reference point for assets that were not able to update
+- Find a better way to schedule

+## Completed Improvements
 - Create command line arguments to run script instead of modifying configuration
-- Find a better way to schedule
+- Buildings and Departments are now synchronized